 8. The Princess and the Peanut: A Royally Allergic Tale by Sue Ganz-Schmitt

 A prince needs to be able to tell a true princess from one who is not.
 When the palace was fresh out of peas, his mother, the queen, uses a peanut instead.
-It turns out that real princesses can have peanut allergies so it would behoove all princes to know how make a castle nut-free! [picture book, ages 4 and up]
+It turns out that real princesses can have peanut allergies so it would behoove all princes to know how to make a castle nut-free! [picture book, ages 4 and up]

 7. King Arthur’s Very Great Grandson by Kenneth Kraegel

-6-year-old Prince Henry is the great, great, great, great, great, great, great grandson of King Arthur and he seeks adventure to test his might and courage.
+6-year-old Prince Henry is the great, great, great, great, great, great, great-grandson of King Arthur and he seeks adventure to test his might and courage.
 The local fire-breathing dragon, though, only blows smoke rings.
-The Cyclops challenges him a battle but it’s only a staring contest.
+The Cyclops challenges him to a battle but it’s only a staring contest.
 The ferocious Griffin prefers chess.
 Finally, young Prince Henry goes to find the Leviathan in the ocean.
 It turns out that the Leviathan only wants to play.
 Prince Henry doesn’t get a battle but he does make four new friends! [picture book, ages 4 and up]

 6. The Little Prince by Antoine de Saint-Exupery

 A classic poetic tale illustrated in watercolors about a pilot stranded in the desert who meets a young prince who fell to Earth from an asteroid. [middle grade, ages 12 and up]

 5. The Real Princess: A Mathemagical Tale by Brenda Williams